 The free version is great, but you can only add people to view the content calendars you send to clients, and they can’t comment without you paying extra.

-Facebook Creator Studio is truly one of the best free social media management tools out there.
+Meta Business Suite (formerly known as the Facebook Creator Studio) is truly one of the best free social media management tools out there.
 Truthfully, not many people even know about it.

 Anyone with a Facebook Business Page connected to an Instagram Business account can use it to schedule their posts and check up on analytics whenever they want.

 I use this to schedule all of the Facebook and Instagram posts for my clients.
-It’s completely free to use, so it’s one less monthly expense for me, and with Instagram always being really picky about what third-party schedulers they allow, I find it easiest to use their own scheduler and not get my client’s accounts in trouble.
+It’s completely free to use, so it’s one less monthly expense for me.
+With Instagram always being really picky about what third-party schedulers they allow, I find it easier to use their own scheduler and not get my client’s accounts in trouble.

-One of the great things about Facebook Creator Studio is that you can tag locations, people, and write alt text on your Instagram posts.
+One of the great things about Meta Business Suite is that you can tag locations, people, and write alt text on your Instagram posts.
 These are all features that you usually have to pay for in other schedulers, like Later.

 Plus, you can create carousel posts through the scheduler, which are incredibly trendy and popular on Instagram at the moment.